damouse/glusnek/README.md

 Gluing Python and Go: call from go to python and back.
 Goroutine/GIL safe bindings with automatic type conversion.

 While either language can call the other, go has to start the show: in other words this library embeds python within go.
-To embed go within python check out (gopy)[https://github.com/go-python/gopy].
+To embed go within python check out [gopy](https://github.com/go-python/gopy).

+Why is this interesting?
+Two reasons: because there's a lot of python code I don't want to rewrite in Go, and because go has fantastic support for parallelism and python does not.

 Tested with go1.6, Ubuntu 15.04, python 2.7.
 No support for python 3 yet.